 Perhaps the greatest risk, however, is the potential for people to delay or stop traditional medical treatment in favor of an alternative therapy.
 Illnesses such as diabetes and cancer require the care of a doctor.
 Relying entirely on alternative therapies for any serious chronic or acute conditions can jeopardize a child's health.

-Many parents turn to a cup of chamomile tea or ginger as first-line treatment against the flu or nausea.
+Many parents turn to a cup of chamomile tea or ginger as a way to soothe symptoms of the flu or an upset stomach.
 Anxious kids can learn to relax with the help of meditation or yoga.
-Some alternative therapies may be helpful for a child when used to complement traditional care.
+Some CAM therapies may be helpful for a child when used to complement traditional care.

 |U.S. Food and Drug Administration (FDA) The FDA is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation's food supply, cosmetics, and products that emit radiation.|